Cerebral amyloid angiopathy-associated lobar intracerebral haemorrhage

 0 images remaining

-Large right lobar haemorrhage which is centred in the occipital lobe, but also involves the temporal and parietal lobes.
-It involves cortex, subcortical white matter and periventricular white matter.
-There is subarachnoid but no intraventricular or subdural haemorrhage.
-The haematoma has multiple finger-like projections (see stack key images).
+Large left frontal lobar haemorrhage involving cortex, subcortical white matter and periventricular white matter.
+There is subarachnoid and intraventricular haemorrhage.
+The haematoma has multiple finger-like projections.

-Significant mass effect from the haematoma and perihaematomal oedema resulting in midline shift, obstructive hydrocephalus of the lateral ventricles and partial effacement of the ipsilateral cortical sulci.
+Mass effect from the haematoma and perihaematomal oedema resulting in midline shift, obstructive hydrocephalus of the lateral ventricles and partial effacement of the suprasellar cistern.

 Mild periventricular low attenuation may represent small vessel change or transependymal CSF spread.
 Mild atrophy.

-Large right occipito-parieto-temporal lobar haemorrhage with the involvement of the cortex, extension into the subarachnoid.
+Large left frontal lobar haemorrhage with the involvement of the cortex, extension into the subarachnoid and intraventricular spaces.
 The haematoma contains multiple finger-like projections.

 Lobar intracerebral haemorrhage is frequently attributed to small vessel diseases (cerebral amyloid angiopathy or arteriolosclerosis).
 Differentiating lobar haemorrhage due to cerebral amyloid angiopathy and arteriolosclerosis is important due to differences in recurrent ICH and post-stroke dementia risk (higher with CAA-associated ICH).

-PATHOLOGY: Postmortem performed 5 days after the ICH showed a large right occipital haematoma with extension into the subarachnoid and subdural spaces.
-Immunohistochemistry showed extensive parenchymal and widespread vascular depositions.
-Mild small vessel disease throughout the white matter with enlarged perivascular spaces.
+PATHOLOGY: Postmortem performed 8 days after the ICH showed an extensive left cerebral haematoma with subarachnoid haemorrhage.
+Immunohistochemistry showed extensive parenchymal (Braak and Braak stage 5) and widespread vascular depositions (cerebral amyloid angiopathy).
+Extensive small vessel disease throughout the white matter with several lacunar infarcts.

 - Samarasekera N, Smith C, Al-Shahi Salman R. The association between cerebral amyloid angiopathy and intracerebral haemorrhage: systematic review and meta-analysis.
 (2012) Journal of neurology, neurosurgery, and psychiatry.
 83 (3): 275-81. doi:10.1136/jnnp-2011-300371 - Pubmed